 - The box is multipurpose for storing odds and ends

 - A good amount to start with if you’re not a wine drinker

 - Not much information on the wines received

 - Cards with quotes don’t really match the product theme

-- Very small amount of wine
+- A very small amount of wine

 - Expensive for the amount of wine given

 Out of all the subscriptions I’ve tried, Vinebox had the nicest packaging and presentation.
 It was sleek, sophisticated, and surprisingly simple.
 Each tasting came in a tube that held around 100ML and was boxed in a black box with white writing.

 The box can actually be useful once the wine is gone for a craft project or even used on a bookshelf since it has t a magnetic-like closure keeping it closed tightly whenever it’s not open.